Shotgun proteomics: Challenges with peptide identification

 Peptides that are degenerate (shared by two or more proteins in the database) makes it difficult to unambiguously identify the protein to which they belong.
 Additionally, some proteome samples of vertebrates have a large number of paralogs, and alternative splicing in higher eukaryotes can result in many identical protein subsequences.
 Moreover, many proteins are naturally (co- or post-translational) or artificially (sample preparation artefacts) modified.
 This further challenges the identification of the peptide sequence by means of conventional database matching approaches.
 Together with peptide fragmentation spectra of poor quality or high complexity (due to co-isolation or sensitivity limitations), this leaves in a conventional shotgun proteomics experiment many sequencing spectra unidentified.

 Practical applications

 With the human genome sequenced, the next step is the verification and functional annotation of all predicted genes and their protein products.
 Shotgun proteomics can be used for functional classification or comparative analysis of these protein products.
 It can be used in projects ranging from large-scale whole proteome to focusing on a single protein family.
 It can be done in research labs or commercially.

 Large-scale analysis

-One example of this is a study by Washburn, Wolters, & Yates in which they used shotgun proteomics on the proteome of a Saccharomyces cerevisiae strain grown to mid-log phase.
+One example of this is a study by Washburn, Wolters, and Yates in which they used shotgun proteomics on the proteome of a Saccharomyces cerevisiae strain grown to mid-log phase.
 They were able to detect and identify 1,484 proteins as well as identify proteins rarely seen in proteome analysis, including low-abundance proteins like transcription factors and protein kinases.
 They were also able to identify 131 proteins with three or more predicted transmembrane domains.